 As you’d know, without enough rest, we get physically tired.
 Without downtime, we get mentally tired.
 This makes us irritable and less pleasant to be around.
 It also affects our memory and ability to concentrate.

-A four-day weekend provides a great opportunity to rest, recharge, and reconnect with what’s important to you – family, friends, pets, and pastimes you enjoy.
+A long weekend provides a great opportunity to rest, recharge, and reconnect with what’s important to you – family, friends, pets, and pastimes you enjoy.

 To encourage you to do as little as possible, I’m tempted to not suggest any Action Steps this week! 🙂